post-hero-img

 Let’s look at the Gemological Institute of America’s website as an example.
 The GIA understands that its audience base is primarily a knowledgeable one and a majority of them come to the website looking for specialized rather than general information.
 This understanding is reflected in its website’s search engine.

-screen capture of the gemological institute of america website internal search engine
+Screen capture of the Gemological Institute of America website internal search engine

 By doing a keyword search, in this case, sapphire, you can see the internal search is optimized to highlight new and specialized content instead of more direct results.
 An emphasis on this is also seen in the ordering of the filters.